Prof Thomas Borody

 Later he gained his PhD at the University of Newcastle and his DSc at UTS in Sydney.

-Dr Borody’s clinical interests focus on the development of novel treatments including those of human gut microbiome using Faecal Microbiota Transplantation (FMT) to treat Clostridium difficile infection, colitis, irritable bowel syndrome as well as neurologic and autoimmune disorders.
+Prof Borody’s clinical interests focus on the development of novel treatments including those of human gut microbiome using Faecal Microbiota Transplantation (FMT) to treat Clostridium difficile infection, colitis, irritable bowel syndrome as well as neurologic and autoimmune disorders.

 His first FMT in 1988 was carried out on a patient with colitis and she remains free of colitis for over 25 years.

-In 1985 Borody pioneered the first effective triple antibiotic therapy for Helicobater pylori infection which had a profound impact on curing patients of their peptic ulcers, and was subsequently marketed in the US under the name of Helidac.
+In 1985 Borody pioneered the first effective triple antibiotic therapy for Helicobacter pylori infection which had a profound impact on curing patients of their peptic ulcers, and was subsequently marketed in the US under the name of Helidac.

 He later licensed quadruple antibiotic therapy now marketed as Pylera.